KaizeNodeLabs/stark-cairo-nodes/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # 📝 Pull Request Title

 ## 📖 Description
-Please provide a clear and concise description of your changes.
+Please provide a general description of your changes.
 Include any relevant background information or context that may help reviewers understand the purpose of this PR.

-### ❓ What does this PR do?
-- Briefly describe the functionality or feature that this PR introduces or modifies.

-### 🚀 Why is this change necessary?
-- Explain the rationale behind this change.
-What problem does it solve, or what benefit does it provide?

 ## ✅ Checklist
 Please ensure your PR meets the following criteria before submission: